desh-woes/private-ai/#60DaysOfUdacity.md

 2. Today I also continued working on the #l6_federated_learning lesson.
 Still on track with my learning plan.

 3. I'd like to tag @Anna Scott, @Arka, @Sumanyu Rosha , @Abhishek Tandon , @Temitope Oladokun, @AlexDL, @sourav kumar to keep their flags flying :flag-ng:

+### Day 27:
+**Update** - 24/07/2019
+1. Today I read through the the various comments on the slack channel specifically the federated learning channel in preparation for the final project

+2. I also spent time building the simple linear federated model.
+It's nice to see you can train models remotely almost as easily as you train models on a local machine.